endurantgames/pioneers/src/gear.md

 ::::::::::::: {.infolist .breakable} ::::::::::::::::::::::::::::::::::::
 ## Weapons

+Each weapon lists the ranges at which it can be used -- *close*, *mid*, and *far* -- as well as the damage and any Weapon Tags (see below).

 - **Autolaser**         *mid* Harm 2, Autofire, Burn
 - **Autorifle**         *mid* Harm 1, Autofire, Heavy